yueyu19/yueyu19.github.io/_teaching/traffic.md

 mathjax: true
 ---

 Do you know how to predict the traffic volumes in a transportation network using convex optimization?
-Do you know the difference between Beckmann's equilibra model and Nesterov \& de Palma's equilibra model?
+Do you know the difference between Beckmann's model and Nesterov \& de Palma's model for traffic equilibra?
 Find out more in this post.

 # Prerequisite